particle-iot/docs/src/content/guide/tools-and-features/device-os.md

 - This approach will trigger Device OS _upgrades_, but not _downgrades_.
 As mentioned earlier, Device OS is backwards compatible meaning that devices can successfully run application firmware compiled against an older version of Device OS than it currently is running

 #### CLI (Remote)
-You can also use the Particle CLI to remotely update a device's Device OS without changing the application firmware.
+You can also use the Particle CLI to remotely update a device's Device OS version without changing the application firmware.
 This is a more advanced approach and requires some technical chops.

 To do this, first visit the [Device OS releases page](https://github.com/particle-iot/firmware/releases) on GitHub and locate the version you'd like to send to a device.